ANDREI CERVANTES

 Digital Workers for IT management, enabling a hybrid workforce that frees up humans for more meaningful work.
 Some reducing 1,000 hours of effort annually, these Digital Workers are now integral contributors to IBM’s Intelligent Workflows.

-MORE THAN NOT, I'M A TRANSFORMATION ENABLER
+MORE THAN NOT, I'M A BEHAVIOR RENOVATOR

 THE QUESTION